zndnrc/vat-gv/README.md

 <script type="text/javascript" src="it-vat-gv-min.js"></script>
 ```

-Create a new instance of ITVatGenerator, and use it like that
+Create a new instance of ITVatGV, and use it like that
 ```javascript
 var pg = new ITVatGV();